 We separate the roles of Chief Executive Officer and Chairman of the Board in recognition of the differences between the two roles.
 The Chief Executive Officer is primarily responsible for developing and executing against the strategic plan adopted by the Board, and for our day-to-day leadership and performance, while the Chairman of the Board provides guidance to the Chief Executive Officer and sets the agenda for Board meetings and presides over meetings of the full Board.
 Our independent directors meet regularly without the presence of management.
-The independent directors of our Board meeting of our Board meetings of our Board meetings of our Board meetings of our Board.
+The independent directors of our Board met nine times during 2012.
+Our Board Chairman leads these meetings.
+These meetings are held in conjunction with each regularly scheduled meeting of our Board.
 Any of our directors may request a session comprised of only independent directors at any time.
 We believe that this separation represents the appropriate structure for us at this time because it allows our Chairman of the Board to coordinate general oversight and strategic planning for us while the Chief Executive Officer focuses on managing us and optimizing our operational efficiencies.